Partial Actions of a Hopf algebra on its base field and the corresponding partial smash product algebra: Partial actions of a Hopf algebra on its base field

-In the following theorem, we present the partial actions of the Hopf algebras listed above.
-In order to reduce the size of the tables, we will omit $\lda_N(h)$ for all $h \in G(H)$, since they are determined uniquely by $N$.
+We will adopt the notation and presentation for these Hopf algebras given by generators and relations in \cite{almost_inv}, and provide in the following proposition, all the partial actions of these Hopf algebras on their base fields.
+Such partial actions are obtained by routine computations using the method described in Subsection \ref{Subset:metodo}.
+In particular, note that given a subgroup $N$ of $G(H)$, it is not true that there always exists a partial action $\lambda : H \longrightarrow \k$ with initial condition $N$.
+See, for instance, Table \ref{tab:H_6}.
+In order to reduce the size of the tables, we will omit $\lambda_N(h)$ for all $h \in G(H)$, since they are determined uniquely by $N$.